-The draft resolution calls for the City of Keene to develop a strategic plan by April 2020 to meet the renewable energy goal “through a transparent and inclusive stakeholder process.”
-That process will facilitate broad dialogue, both within the community and drawing on the experience of other communities to develop realistic steps to achieve the 100% goal.
+The draft resolution called for the City of Keene to develop a strategic plan to meet the renewable energy goal “through a transparent and inclusive stakeholder process.”
+The process has facilitated broad dialogue, both within the community and drawing on the experience of other communities to develop realistic steps to achieve the 100% goal.

-And in the meantime, there are plenty of things individuals and organizations can do to start working towards our renewable energy goals.
+There are plenty of things individuals and organizations can do to work towards our renewable energy goals.

 Existing and emerging technologies make the 100% renewable energy goal achievable and offer economic benefits and opportunities.